Good medical practice: a code of conduct for doctors in Australia

 This code will be used:

 The code applies in all settings.
-It is valid for technology-based patient consultations as well as for traditional face-to-face consultations and also applies to how doctors use social media.
-To guide doctors further, the Medical Board of Australia has issued Guidelines for technology-based patient consultations.3
+It is valid for technology-based patient consultations (including online/remote prescribing), for traditional face-to-face consultations and applies to how doctors use social media.
+To guide doctors further, the Medical Board of Australia has issued Guidelines for technology-based patient consultations7 and social media guidance8.

 This code is not a substitute for the provisions of legislation and case law.
 If there is any conflict between this code and the law, the law takes precedence.

-This code is not an exhaustive study of medical ethics or an ethics textbook.
+This code is not an exhaustive study of medical ethics nor is it an ethics textbook.
 It does not address in detail the standards of practice within particular medical disciplines; these are found in the policies and guidelines issued by medical colleges and other professional bodies.

-While good medical practice respects patients’ rights, this code is not a charter of rights.4
+While good medical practice respects patients’ rights, this code is not a charter of rights.9

 While individual doctors have their own personal beliefs and values, there are certain professional values on which all doctors are expected to base their practice.

-Patients trust their doctors because they believe that, in addition to being competent, their doctor will not take advantage of them and will display qualities such as integrity, truthfulness, dependability and compassion.
-Patients also rely on their doctors to protect their confidentiality.
+Patients trust their doctors because they believe that, as well as being competent, their doctor will not take advantage of them and will display qualities such as integrity, truthfulness, dependability and compassion.
+Patients rely on their doctors to protect their confidentiality.

 Doctors have a responsibility to protect and promote the health of individuals and the community.

 Good medical practice is patient-centred.
-It involves doctors understanding that each patient is unique, and working in partnership with their patients, adapting what they do to address the needs and reasonable expectations of each patient.
-This includes cultural awareness: being aware of their own culture and beliefs and respectful of the beliefs and cultures of others, recognising that these cultural differences may impact on the doctor–patient relationship and on the delivery of health services.
+For individual doctors, it involves working in partnership with your patients, understanding that each patient is unique, and adapting what you do to address their needs and reasonable expectations.
+Good medical practice also involves practising in a way that is culturally safe and respectful; being aware of your own culture and beliefs and respectful of the beliefs and cultures of others, and recognising that these cultural differences may impact on the doctor–patient relationship and on the delivery of health services.

 Good communication underpins every aspect of good medical practice.

-Professionalism embodies all the qualities described here, and includes self-awareness and self-reflection.
-Doctors are expected to reflect regularly on whether they are practising effectively, on what is happening in their relationships with patients and colleagues, and on their own health and wellbeing.
-They have a duty to keep their skills and knowledge up to date, refine and develop their clinical judgement as they gain experience, and contribute to their profession.
+Professionalism includes self-awareness and self-reflection.
+Good medical practice requires doctors to reflect regularly on their practice and its effectiveness, consider what is happening in their relationships with patients and colleagues, and look after their own health and wellbeing.
+It requires doctors to learn from what has gone well and what hasn’t.
+Doctors have a duty to keep their skills and knowledge up to date, to develop and refine their clinical judgement as they gain experience, and contribute to their profession.

 In clinical practice, the care of your patient is your primary concern.
 Providing good patient care includes: